steineggerlab/petasearch/README.md

 # Petasearch

+Petasearch enables searching through the largest sets of proteins.

 ## Installation

-`Petasearch` is dependent on [`block-aligner`](https://github.com/Daniel-Liu-c0deb0t/block-aligner) for fast computation of Smith-Waterman alignments in the `computeAlignments` module.
-Thus, it is required to have [the Rust Programming Langugage](https://www.rust-lang.org/) installed on the user's machine for the best performance.
+`Petasearch` depends on [`block-aligner`](https://github.com/Daniel-Liu-c0deb0t/block-aligner) for fast computation of Smith-Waterman alignments in the `computeAlignments` module.
+Thus, [the Rust Programming Langugage](https://www.rust-lang.org/) needs be installed on the user's machine.

 ### Build from source